jbouffard/geopyspark/docs/markdown/guides/tms.md

 meaningful images.
 It is advisable to thoroughly test these rendering functions ahead of deployment, as errors encountered in their use will be largely invisible.

-<a name="cmfootnote">1</a>: If one is only applying a colormap to a singleband
-tile layer, a custom rendering function should not be used as it will be noticeably slower to display.